 We can understand our discomforts as blockages in the flow of Qi and blood, like a traffic jam.
 There is a saying in Chinese: “Bu Tong Ze Tong, Tong Ze Bu Tong”.
 It states that where there is pain there is no free flow (of qi), and when there IS free flow, there is NO pain!
 So, the primary function of Acupuncture is to break up stasis, to encourage flow of fresh qi and blood into stagnant areas.
 This revitalizes the area with nourishment and allows the body to heal.

 For an acupuncture treatment it is best to wear loose and comfortable clothing.
 In Private sessions, depending on what we’re addressing with your treatment, we may want to use points on your back, chest and abdomen.
-This is facilitated by draping or simply rearranging clothing a bit.
-In community style, points are used from your elbow to fingertip, knee to foot and on your head so wearing pants and sleeves you can easily roll up gives me access to the areas i need.
+This is facilitated by draping with sheets as in a massage, or simply rearranging clothing a bit.
+In community style, points are used from your elbow to fingertip, knee to foot and on your head so wearing pants and sleeves you can easily roll up gives me access to the areas I need.

 “Will it hurt??”

 That’s probably the most common concern when someone first approaches me about acupuncture.
 To be honest, I can’t simply say “no”.
-There are lots of different sensations experienced with acupuncture and some may be unpleasant to you.
+Often the needles are not felt at all, but there is the possibility of many different sensations experienced during acupuncture.
 It is different for everyone.
 Usually, if there is pain, it’s very brief – a quick sting, like a bug bite or a dull throbbing are common.
 The sharpness usually goes away and you’re left to experience the other sensations of tingling, distension, heaviness and sometimes muscle twitches as things unwind.
 I hear people describe, and experience myself, a sensation of movement…I say it feels like my needles are talking to each other, sending messages from one part of my body to another…it’s almost electric, but in a soft fuzzy kind of way.
+Your guts may gurgle or you may feel the need to pass gas.
+You may even feel a need to giggle or cry…It’s all part of opening into healing and it’s all ok!

 “Can it help me?”